Trushenkov/Trushenkov/README.md

 **I'm a frontend developer**

-- 👨‍💻 I'm currently working on ООО "АйТи Софт" on position "Software Engineer"
+- 👨‍💻 I'm currently working on IT Soft LLC on position "Software Engineer"
 - 📫 You can reach me via email or Telegram.
 - Fun fact: switched to an Apple Keyboard from mechanical keyboard